aamnah/notes.aamnah.com/content/sysadmin/enable_cors_wordpress.md

 ```

 The side benefit of editing the `.conf` file and not `.htaccess` is that i can be sure that i don't have to worry about the _order_ of my redirects and what section goes before what

+---

+In the end none of these worked for my user case because i was also setting up redirection for the domain.
+When you redirect a domain, the origin gets changed to `null` which is not an acceptable `Origin`